 The Bachelor of Arts in Honors Arts and Letters (HAL) degree is designed for capable, curious students who are pursuing a broad and challenging course of study that will prepare them for a variety of careers and a lifetime of active citizenship.
 Most university graduates change careers several times during their lives.
 Therefore, this degree emphasizes “portable skills” such as critical thinking and problem solving that equip students with career flexibility.
 HAL also provides knowledge and skills that qualify students for admission to graduate and professional programs such as law and medical schools.
 Students who seek a career in health professions can complete their science requirements while pursuing the HAL major.

 The HAL major emphasizes a broad, humanistic approach to understanding our world.
 Students pursuing a HAL major must be admitted to the Honors College.
 Required courses include History of Western Civilization, Introduction to Humanities, and Honors Experience in Fine Arts.
 In addition, HAL students are required to complete an undergraduate thesis, and they graduate with Highest Honors.
 Students in HAL must complete one of the following 15-hour tracks: Pre-Law, Health and Humanities, Art and Aesthetics, American Studies, Western Civilization, and Open Track.
 Students in the Open Track may propose a program of study that fits their personal interests (subject to approval from the HAL advisory committee).
-For additional program details, see the Honors College website at www.depts.ttu.edu/honors/HAL.
+For further information about HAL see www.depts.ttu.edu/honors.

 HAL majors are strongly encouraged to include a study abroad experience as part of their education and are required to take a foreign language through the first semester of the third year (3000 level) as preparation for study in a foreign country.
 Study abroad may be at one of the Texas Tech University overseas campuses or anywhere else in the world where it can be arranged.
 Most students will study abroad during the spring semester of their junior year, but students in the Health and Humanities track may opt to study abroad in the summer to avoid interrupting the sequence of required science courses.

 Contact information: Dr. James Brink, 213 McClellan Hall, email@example.com, 806.742.1828